-Big Dipper to Polaris and Little Dipper | EarthSky.org
+Use the Big Dipper to find the Little Dipper | EarthSky.org

 So here it is!
 The Little Dipper!
 The North Star, Polaris, marks the end of its handle.

+Kochab is located about 126 light-years away.
+Pherkad is more distant, at about 480 light-years by some estimates.
+Meanwhile, Polaris is a bit more than 400 light-years away.

 Bottom line: The Big Dipper is usually pretty easy to find, but the Little Dipper is less easy.
-That’s partly because it’s fainter, and partly because its shape is not nearly as dipper-like as its larger counterpart.
-This post tells you how to use the Big Dipper to find Polaris and the Little Dipper.
+This post tells you how to use the Big Dipper to find Polaris and the Little Dipper, plus how to recognize the stars Kochab and Pherkad.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store